martinrenner/KI-GUI/README.md

 4. Freeze requirements for Docker `pip freeze > requirements.txt`

 ## Setup react
+> [!NOTE]
 > Note: Similar to the Python virtual environment, local installation of Node modules aids in providing IntelliSense for development.

 1. Install dependencies with `npm install`.

 ## Configuring Environment Variables

-Leveraging a .env file for environment variables is crucial for securing and customizing your application's configuration.
+Leveraging a `.env` file for environment variables is crucial for securing and customizing your application's configuration.
+Here's why:

+- Security: Keeps sensitive data like API keys and passwords safe and out of source control.
+- Configuration Management: Allows environment-specific settings, enabling seamless transitions between development, testing, and production without code changes.
+- Convenience: Centralizes configuration in one place for easy management and clarity, streamlining setup for new developers with a .env.example template.
+- Separation of Concerns: Decouples configuration from code, enhancing maintainability and scalability.
+- Portability & Scalability: Facilitates easy deployment across different environments and platforms, supporting dynamic updates to configuration as the application grows.

-1. Create a `.env` file by copying the provided .env.example template:
-`cp .env.example .env` or copy following code
+1. Create a `.env` file by copying the provided .env.example template: `cp .env.example .env` or copy following code

 ```bash
 # FastAPI Middleware